AISHWARYA152/Todo-list/README.md

 > A minimal and visually appealing to-do list landing page designed to inspire daily action and focus.

-🎓 This is my *first project, built as part of a web development learning  using **HTML* and *CSS* .
+🎓 This is my *first project*, built as part of a web development learning  using **HTML** and **CSS**.

 ---
 ---

 ## 📌 Project Overview

 The *Todolist* project is a motivational, HTML & CSS-based landing page.
 It emphasizes simplicity and encourages users to complete one meaningful task each day.
-The interface includes a *daily goal, an **inspirational quote, and a clear **call to action*, all set against a visually compelling background.
+The interface includes a *daily goal*, an *inspirational quote*\, and a clear *call to action*, all set against a visually compelling background.

 ---